You need to stand up a booking server to allow the Actions Center to make callbacks to create and update bookings on your behalf.

 This section covers how to create a booking for the standard implementation.

 When a user creates a booking, Google sends you the user's given name, surname, phone number, and email.
-From your point of view, this booking needs to be treated as a guest checkout, because Reserve with Google can't look up the user's account in your system.
+From your point of view, this booking needs to be treated as a guest checkout, because the Actions Center can't look up the user's account in your system.
 Make sure the final booking appears identical to your merchants' bookings that come from your booking system.
-Guest checkout and alternate emails are supported by default in the Dining and Beauty verticals for non-paid bookings.

 Security and Authentication